0x4meliorate/toxnet/README.md

 The Toxnet code has been commented and is very easy to understand.
 This project works by setting up a C2 and having it act as a relay for incoming and outgoing messages.
 A better explanation and more features are yet to come!
 It's getting late, I'll do this tomorrow. 😅

-__Warning: Only use this software according to your current legislation.
-Misuse of this software can raise legal and ethical issues which I don't support nor can be held responsible for.__

 C2 is written in Go and uses [go-toxcore-c](https://github.com/TokTok/go-toxcore-c).
 Client is written in C and uses [c-toxcore](https://github.com/TokTok/c-toxcore).